oerpli/oerpli.github.io/_posts/2021-04-03-estimated-immunity-at-vlbg.md

-Vaccination in Austria/Vorarlberg started in Jan 2020 and has been steadily increased its pace every since.
+Vaccination in Austria/Vorarlberg started in Jan 2020 and has steadily increased its pace every since.

 <div class="vega-chart" id="vacc_real_t_at-vlbg"></div>